The Advantages and Disadvantages of Software as a Service (SaaS)

 Scalability

 For small companies focused on growth, SaaS programs can be a way to accommodate current needs and budgets while considering expectations for the future.
 For many SaaS programs, pricing is determined on a per-user basis so companies only pay for the users or “seats” they need.
-This allows for continued growth without increasing expenses like a standard software license and there are no server space issues so a company with changing demands can grow and expand without worrying about hardware infrastructure.
-Alternatively, a company that needs to scale down for whatever reason can do so quickly and efficiently.
+There are no space constraints, enabling firms with fluctuating demands to expand or downsize efficiently without infrastructure worries.

 Maintenance